 Swisher real estate is some of the most expensive in Iowa, although Swisher house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Swisher is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Swisher is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Swisher is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Swisher who work in management occupations (22.42%), sales jobs (8.90%), and teaching (8.36%).

 A relatively large number of people in Swisher telecommute to their jobs.
 Overall, about 14.65% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Swisher citizens is very high relative to the national average among all cities (21.84%): 35.98% of adults in Swisher have a bachelor's degree or even advanced degree.
+The citizens of Swisher are very well educated compared to the average community in the nation: 35.98% of adults in Swisher have a bachelor's degree or even advanced degree.

 The per capita income in Swisher in 2022 was $39,467, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $157,868 for a family of four.